X-rays Emission: a novel tool to detect Extensive Air Showers: Computational Approach

 \subsection{Atmospheric Effects}

 In general, the number of photons reaching the detector will not coincide with the number of photons emitted during shower development, since photons are subject to absorption and scattering in the atmosphere through several processes such as photoelectric absorption, Compton scattering, and pair production.
-The extent of attenuation is quantified by the mass attenuation coefficient, $\mu_a$, which is itself derived from the photon cross section for the different absorption/scattering mechanisms.
+The extent of attenuation is quantified by the mass attenuation coefficient, $\mu_\text{a}$, which is itself derived from the photon cross section for the different absorption/scattering mechanisms.
 With these coefficients, the transmission factor between the emission point and the detector (or, alternatively, the survival probability) is calculated as,

-where $z$, $L$, and $L_\text{Det}$ all follow from the definitions in \S~\ref{sec:longitudinal_profile}, and $\Delta X$ is the grammage difference between the point of emission and the detector position.
+where $z$, $L$, and $L_\text{Det}$ all follow from the definitions in Sec.~\ref{sec:longitudinal_profile}, and $\Delta X$ is the grammage difference between the point of emission and the detector position.

 To evaluate the transmission factors in Eq.~\ref{eq:attenuation_factor}, we obtained the mass attenuation factors from the NIST XCOM database~\cite{nist} for a gas mixture with the same composition as the US standard atmosphere~\cite{atmosphere1976us}, assuming ideal gas behavior such that the volume and mole fractions of its constituents coincide.
-For the purposes of illustration, transmission factors were computed for a reference CR trajectory with \qty{90}{^\circ} viewing angle and a detector altitude of \qty{36}{km}, and are shown plotted in a colormap as a function of both the photon energy and $\Delta X$ in Fig.~\ref{fig:transmission_factors}, which shows that even at sub-orbital altitudes, X-rays with energies $\sim \qty{10}{keV}$ are strongly absorbed in the atmosphere, whereas gamma-rays may travel for $\gtrsim \qty{100}{km}$ before being absorbed.
+For illustration, transmission factors were computed for a reference CR trajectory with \qty{90}{\degree} viewing angle and a detector altitude of \qty{36}{km} (an altitude within the typical range for balloon experiments), and are shown in Fig.~\ref{fig:transmission_factors} as a colormap plotted against both the photon energy and $\Delta X$.
+Figure ~\ref{fig:transmission_factors} shows that even at sub-orbital altitudes, X-rays with energies $\sim \qty{10}{keV}$ are strongly absorbed in the atmosphere, whereas gamma-rays may travel for $\gtrsim \qty{100}{km}$ before being absorbed.

 Taking into account the effects of photons propagation through the atmosphere, the total number of photons transmitted to the detection plane is obtained by integrating the photon emission spectra (Eq.~\ref{eq:emitted_photons_master_equation}) corrected by the transmission factor (Eq.~\ref{eq:attenuation_factor}) over the full shower development, as follows,